axelarnetwork/axelar-examples/README.md

 - `local` or `testnet` for both the test and the deploy steps, except for deposit-address and send-token, which run on testnet.

 - `source-chain` and `destination-chain`

+The five supported networks are Moonbeam, Avalanche, Fantom, Ethereum, and Polygon.

 - variables such as `message`, `amount`, and `account`